 Krill Oil May Help to Reduce Depression Symptoms

 More research needs to go into this particular potential benefit, but some studies have shown that omega 3 fatty acids have a direct link to improved mood.
-This is due to the fact that certain hormones are released as a result of omega 3s being present in the body, which boosts dopamine and serotonin, the two hormones linked to mood regulation.
+This is due to the fact that certain hormones are released as a result of omega 3s being present in the body, which boosts dopamine and serotonin, the two neurotransmitters linked to mood regulation.

 These are some fantastic overall benefits, and whilst more research needs to go into exactly what is krill oil’s main winning benefit, the ones we’ve just listed are certainly very encouraging, and worth taking a supplement for.